 When you begin learning English—or any language—the first tense you learn is the present.
 Changing to other tenses when needed can be challenging at first, so the tendency is to rely on the tense you feel comfortable using.

 But, when you avoid conjugation, your exact meaning is lost and you may confuse the listener.
-Try practicing conjugation with fun verb games to help you conjugate without fear.
+Try practicing conjugation with online games to help you conjugate without fear.

 Fun Activities to Practice English Verb Conjugation

 When it comes to mastering English verb conjugation, you don’t have to write the conjugations over and over again.
 For some fun activities, try the following:

 - Watch “Mr. Bean” and describe what the character is doing in three different tenses.

 - Write or tell a funny or important story that happened recently.

 - Play English verb games like Hot Verb-tato or Pantomine Verbs.

 You can also use FluentU’s authentic videos to practice verb conjugation in context.